hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### Refactored com.hedera.downloader

+`com.hedera.downloader` has been refactored to `com.hedera.s3downloader`

 ### Removal of command line arguments

-All configuration parameters are now sourced from `./config/config.json` by default.
+All configuration parameters are now sourced from `./config/config.json` by default, it no longer needs to be specified on the command line.

 ### Inclusion of logging to PostgreSQL database